Flevy Management Insights Case Study

 According to PwC's Global Risk, Internal Audit and Compliance Survey 2020, 40% of organizations have risk management functions that do not fully meet the organization’s needs.
 Incorporating the BIA into the current ERM system bridges this gap by enhancing the organization’s ability to prepare for and respond to operational disruptions.
 This can lead to a more resilient and adaptable organization, better equipped to handle the dynamic nature of risk in the chemicals industry.

-To improve the effectiveness of implementation, we can leverage best practice documents in Business Impact Analysis.
-These resources below were developed by management consulting firms and Business Impact Analysis subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Business Impact Analysis templates below that were developed by management consulting firms and Business Impact Analysis subject matter experts.

 Resource Allocation and Prioritization